-My translation research focusses on integrative omics (mapping interactions between the different genomic levels in tumors, e.g. DNA, RNA and epi-genetics) to identify driver genetic alterations, genes and biological pathways that are relevant for the pathophysiological behaviour and treatment response of tumors.
-My theoretical background in Mathematics and Computer Science and Cognitive Science and Engineering enables me to develop algorithms, pipe-lines and dedicated software for the analysis of ‘big-data’.
+My translation research focusses on integrative omics (mapping interactions between the different omics levels in tumors, e.g. DNA, RNA and epi-genetics) to identify driver genetic alterations, genes and biological pathways that are relevant for the pathophysiological behaviour and treatment response of tumors.
+My theoretical background in Mathematics and Computer Science and Cognitive Science and Engineering (Artificial Intelligence) enables me to develop algorithms, pipe-lines and dedicated software for the analysis of ‘big-data’.
 Although my focus is on bioinformatics/machine learning/computational biology, I have strong collaborations with molecular biologist at the University Medical Center Groningen (UMCG) to translate relevant findings and hypotheses to functional experiments in the lab.

 As a medical oncologist, I aim to translate my findings to clinical impact by setting up (pre-)clinical studies.
 Providing physicians with tools to make better decisions on the optimal treatment strategy for an individual patient diagnosed with cancer will be a major goal.
 My research takes place in a team of bio-informaticians, statisticians, molecular biologists and clinicians to maximize the input for my research and the impact of my research.